Paper-wrapped votive candles are beautiful and cozy. Use recycled glass jars and old sheet music for an easy craft that makes a perfect gift.

-The best thing about long winter nights is how cosy they are.
-Every fall I am overcome with the need to brew pots of rooibos tea, light paper wrapped votive candles and listen to Joni Mitchell’s Blue, which is an album that is somehow symbolic of the longing that comes with the death of winter.
+The best thing about long winter nights is how cozy they are.
+Every fall I am overcome with the need to brew pots of rooibos chai tea, light paper-wrapped votive candles, and listen to Joni Mitchell’s Blue, an album which is somehow symbolic of the longing that comes with the death of winter.

 The inspiration for this project came from a book that I found in a free library.
-It was a beautiful mix of pictures, poems and stories, yet not something that I was actually going keep on my bedside table.
-So I decided to use my favourite pages to decorate glass jars.
-The project quickly evolved from jars that could be used to hold buttons, seashells or sunflower seeds into votives for beeswax candles.
+It was a beautiful mix of pictures, poems, and stories, yet not something that I was actually going to keep on my bedside table.
+So I decided to use my favorite pages to decorate glass jars.
+The project quickly evolved from jars that could be used to hold buttons, seashells, or sunflower seeds into votives for beeswax candles.

 - Sheet music

 - Book pages